makerdao/community/governance/polls/MIP10c15-SP5 - Appoint Argent as Oracle Light Feed - June 20, 2020.md

    1: Yes
    2: No
 ---
-# MIP10c15-SP5 Governance Poll to Appoint Argent as Oracle Light Feed - June 20, 2020
+# MIP10c15-SP5 Governance Poll to Appoint Argent as Oracle Light Feed - July 20, 2020

-On June 20, the Maker Community will vote to determine whether the Maker Improvement Subproposal MIP10c15-SP5 will proceed to the final Executive Vote on July 31st.
+On July 20, the Maker Community will vote to determine whether the Maker Improvement Subproposal MIP10c15-SP5 will proceed to the final Executive Vote on July 31st.
 In short, MIP10c15-SP5 appoints Argent as an Oracle Light Feed who submits price data to the MakerDAO Oracles.

 **Governance Poll Details:**